73rd LCMS Kansas District ConventionJune 7–9, 2018 | Capitol Plaza Hotel, Topeka

 Rev. Dr. Alfonso O. Espinosa

-Our convention speaker is the Rev. Dr. Alfonso O. Espinosa, senior pastor of St. Paul’s Lutheran Church of Irvine (CA) and vice-chairman of the LCMS Board for National Mission.
+Our convention speaker was the Rev. Dr. Alfonso O. Espinosa, senior pastor of St. Paul’s Lutheran Church of Irvine (CA) and vice-chairman of the LCMS Board for National Mission.
 (For his bio, click HERE.)

 Presentation Description: When we stand back and look at these broad strokes of the Christian faith—mercy, witness, and life together—it might be argued that life together is most instinctive, and therefore the easiest to live out.
 I mean let’s face it, we struggle with mercy.
 How far do we go when people in the world are malicious and would be happy to take advantage of us?
 As for witness, evangelism might be the single most intimidating word in the church!
 But life together?
 Don’t we do this all the time?
 Isn’t this the easy part?
 In truth, the answer is “yes and no.” It is the easiest part because life together has already been created for us in Christ!
 At the same time, life together is our call to drown the old man and rise up in the new so that we would confess Christ to all for whom He lived, died, and rose, and to demonstrate His compassion to a world in which love is growing increasingly cold.
 The implications of life together, therefore, must be known, and these will be applied to: 1) Life together for congregations, 2) Life together for districts, and 3) Life together for the world.
 We will employ in all three areas a fundamental principle from Bonhoeffer’s book Life Together: “We belong to one another only through and in Jesus Christ” (Harper & Row, p.
 21).
 What does this mean?
 The goal of the three presentations is to unpack the answers in application to congregations, districts, and the world.